Looking to play with a friend or two? Don't worry! You'll be telling us after you've registered and paid!

 - Players not on the field at the time of any incident cannot make a call at any time.

 - In the playoffs, a game that is tied at the end of regulation time is decided by best of 3 penalty kicks.

-- Five players from each team will take one shot each at the distance of ten paces.
+- Three players from each team will take one shot each at the distance of ten paces.

-- After five shots, if it is a tied result, teams continue taking single shots until one team has scored (and the other team does not).
+- After three shots, if it is a tied result, teams continue taking single shots until one team has scored (and the other team does not).